-Unlike hupomone, where we pray about our circumstances, makrothumia requires the releasing of the Holy Spirit within us; it is God’s spirit working through us to show God’s patience to people.
-We are propositioned by Moore to consider this seriously as the world WILL NOT help us in this regard.
+We are challenged by Beth Moore to consider the world WILL NOT help us in this regard.
 Again, the world is not prepared to exhibit patience in our fast-paced society, as everybody wants everything right now.
-So Moore gave us a phrase to consider: “Patience waits.”
-We are asked to show God’s patience towards others the way that He shows patience towards us every day.
+We are asked to show God’s patience towards others the way that He shows patience toward us every day.

-Finally, we looked at Biblical forgiveness.
-We learned that we cannot walk in step with the Spirit if we are so busy keeping a record of wrongs – and we also give Satan a foothold as he notices yet another thing to cause division between us as individuals and between us and God.
-We are to forgive EVERYONE for EVERYTHING, ALL OF THE TIME, as God commands us, so He can forgive each of us for everything.
-When we do this, we “wipe the slate clean” and we choose not to grieve the Holy Spirit by whom we were “sealed for the day of redemption.”
+In the Bible Cafe™ small groups, we talked about Biblical forgiveness.
+We learned that we cannot walk in step with the Spirit if we are so busy keeping a record of wrongs.
+Biblically, we give Satan a foothold as he notices the division between us as individuals and between us and God.